AjaxTheRoo/weather-dashboard/README.md

 ---

 ## Contributors
-This project was developed as part of the 09 Servers and APIs challenge in the coding boot camp.
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

 ---